atul-ramkrishnan/ShellEmulator/README.md

 # Build Your Own Shell

 This project implements a **POSIX-compliant shell**, providing a command-line interface to interpret and execute shell commands, run external programs, and manage processes.
-Inspired by the [Build Your Own Shell](https://app.codecrafters.io/courses/shell/overview) course, it offers a deep dive into the fundamentals of shell programming.

 ---